I Like to Watch

 I Like to Watch is a 2019 American web series hosted by drag queens Trixie Mattel and Katya Zamolodchikova.

+History

+I Like to Watch is a 2019 American web series hosted by drag queens Trixie Mattel and Katya Zamolodchikova.
 The series was created by Netflix, and streams on the company's YouTube channel.
 I Like to Watch films its hosts as they view and react to various Netflix Original Programming and licensed films streaming on Netflix.
-The first season aired from November 21, 2019 to March 21, 2020.
+The first season aired from November 21, 2019, to March 21, 2020.
 A second season, recorded in the duo's homes during the COVID-19 pandemic, premiered on May 23, 2020.
 The third season, still recorded from home but with the hosts together in person before moving to a new set, premiered on February 20, 2021.
 The series won a People's Voice Webby Award in 2022.
 In 2023 the series won a Bronze Anthem Award in the Awareness & Media categories for Diversity, Equity & Inclusion.